Chip Royce, Flywheel Advisors – May 8, 2022

-Back in 2015, the Federal Reserve had started a significant reduction in the amount of fiscal stimulus it was providing to the US economy.
-In 2015 the tech sector, and venture investments were at all time highs and many experts were suggesting we were in a bubble likely to pop and lead to negative impacts on the private and public tech sectors.
+In 2015, the Federal Reserve started a significant reduction in the fiscal stimulus it provided to the US economy.
+In 2015 the tech sector and venture investments were at all-time highs, and many experts suggested we were in a bubble likely to pop and lead to negative impacts on the private and public tech sectors.

 The correlation between this stimulus, the public technology sector (as represented by the NASDAQ stock index), and venture investment is quite strong.
-Logic suggested at that time, that private, venture-backed, and bootstrapped companies may have to ‘buckle down’ and prepare for winter, a period of difficult business conditions and hard-to-obtain financing from either venture or traditional sources like bank credit lines.
+Logic suggested that private, venture-backed, and bootstrapped companies may have to ‘buckle down’ and prepare for winter, a period of difficult business conditions, and hard-to-obtain financing from either venture or traditional sources like bank credit lines.

 If you thought 2015 was frothy, the tech sector became seriously overheated into 2019.
 The pandemic of 2020 and the fiscal stimulus that came with it seemed to delay any problems in the tech sector.

-Now it’s 2022, and while this article is a little late to be updated from my 2015 post, inflation has been on the rise.
-The Federal Reserve has announced its intentions to reduce its balance sheet, and raise rates, and the NASDAQ 100 index is down around 20% from its all-time highs.
+Now it’s 2022, and while this article is a little late to be updated from my original 2015 post, inflation has been rising.
+The Federal Reserve has announced its intentions to reduce its balance sheet and raise rates, and the NASDAQ 100 index is down around 20% from its all-time highs.

 Regardless, many start-ups may have not yet felt any pain or yet gone to seek additional capital in what may be difficult times.